On-site sewerage facilities

 A list of the approved treatment systems is available from the Queensland Government website.

-It is the property owner’s responsibility to ensure their on-site sewerage facility is maintained and operates in accordance with the manufacturer’s requirements and any conditions set by Brisbane City Council in the Compliance Permit and/or Compliance Certificate.
+Responsible for ensuring their on-site sewerage facility is maintained and operates in accordance with the manufacturer’s requirements and any conditions set by Council.

-Treatment plant service contractors are required to provide Council and the property owner with the results of all servicing of treatment plants.
-Council will contact property owners and service contractors if a service report has not been received within the usual service intervals.
+Council will contact property owners and service agents if a service report has not been received within the usual service intervals.

 - Plumbing services onsite sewerage facilities fact sheet (PDF - 204Kb)